On May 30, 2018, I managed to get approved for an Artist account and have gone from 8 GIFs to nearly 300 amassing over 315,000,000 views so far.

-For nearly 3 years (at the time of writing this) I have been creating GIFs that are largely reaction-based or showing off the city of Milwaukee.
-I’ve also helped local companies get approved Brand accounts; so let me break down how you can start making your own GIFs and how you can improve your chances to get verified.
+At the time of writing this, it has been 5 years of creating GIFs that are largely reaction-based or show off the city of Milwaukee.
+Additionally, I’ve helped local businesses get approved Brand accounts.
+So, let me break down how you can get started with making your own GIFs with attention to improving your chances of getting verified.

-Once you start uploading your GIFs, you’ll be able to see them on your own channel.
+Once you’ve uploaded your GIFs they’ll be available on your channel.
 You can also share the link to your channel with others (e.g. @MartinMoorejr).
 Without an Artist or Brand account, your GIFs won’t be publicly searchable on GIPHY-powered platforms, but you can save them to your computer or device.

-I also saw a big gap in city-specific GIFs and wanted to provide more options for use within the city of Milwaukee.
-Everything from the People’s Flag of Milwaukee blowing in the wind to the Hoan Bridge after Light the Hoan lit up one side at the end of 2020.
+I also saw a big gap in city-specific GIFs and wanted to provide more options for the city of Milwaukee.
+Everything from the People’s Flag of Milwaukee blowing in the wind to the Hoan Bridge after Light the Hoan lit up the west side in 2020.

 I have since seen local brands pop up with accounts like OnMilwaukee, Summerfest, the Brewers, and the Bucks.
 I’ve also created Brand accounts for 103.7 KISS-FM, 99.1 The Mix, and Cardinal Stritch University.

-It’s not about how many times someone watches your GIF ‘loop’ (like how Vine operated their view count), rather it’s when your GIF populates in the search results, no matter the platform (GIPHY, Twitter, Facebook, Instagram, Tinder…).
+It’s not about how many times someone watches your GIF ‘loop’ (like how Vine operated back in the day), rather it’s when your GIF populates in the search results, no matter the platform (GIPHY, Twitter, Facebook, Instagram, Tinder…).

-I’m a statistics guy, so I love that official channels receive a dashboard filled with analytics, which includes a quick glance at your Top GIFs, as well as a more thorough report of all of your GIFs from a downloadable full CSV file.
+I’m a statistics guy, so I love that my account has a dashboard filled with analytics.
+At a quick glance, I can see my Top GIFs, as well as a more thorough report from a downloadable full CSV file.

 Tips for Verification